lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 ## Example Public Key {#example-public}

-An example of a SLH-DSA public key using id-slh-dsa-sha2-128s:
+An example of an SLH-DSA public key using id-slh-dsa-sha2-128s:

 ~~~
 -----BEGIN PUBLIC KEY-----